hugovk/slackbot/CONTRIBUTING.md

 $ pip install -r requirements.txt
 ```

-At this point, you should be able to run slackbot as described in the README.
+At this point, you should be able to run Slackbot as described in the README.

 ### Configure tests

-In order to run tests, you will need a slack instance.
+In order to run tests, you will need a Slack instance.
 Create a free one at http://slack.com.
 Do not use an existing Slack for tests.
 The tests produce quite a bit of chat, and depending on how you set up Travis, it's possible for your API tokens to get leaked.
 Don't risk it.
-Use a slack created just for development and test.
+Use a Slack created just for development and test.

 Create a file named `slackbot_test_settings.py` and add the following settings: